animesh-singhal/FCND-3D-Controls/README.md

 ### Your C++ controller is successfully able to fly the provided test trajectory and visually passes the inspection of the scenarios leading up to the test trajectory.

 > Ensure that in each scenario the drone looks stable and performs the required task.
-Specifically check that the student's controller is able to handle the non-linearities of scenario 4 (all three drones in the scenario should be able to perform the required task with the same control gains used).
+Specifically check that the controller is able to handle the non-linearities of scenario 4 (all three drones in the scenario should be able to perform the required task with the same control gains used).

 The implementation pass scenarios 1 - 5 on the C++ simulator: